ViniciusBG/trading/README.md

 # trading

-WIP Project to create a complete trading system
+WIP Project to create a complete trading system\

+The idea here is to create a real end-to-end trading project that is "stock agnostic".